2020 Fall Symposium

 Adolfo Cuevas, Ph.D., Assistant Professor, Community Health, Tufts University

 The rising prevalence of obesity is a pressing public health issue in the United States.
-Approximately 40% of adults are currently obese or severely obese, with a disproportionately high prevalence in middle-age and older.
+Approximately 40% of adults currently have obesity or severely obese, with a disproportionately high prevalence among middle-aged and older adults.
 With no broadly effective preventive or therapeutic treatments, and projections that the rate of adult obesity will reach 50% by 2030, there is a critical need to better understand the causes of obesity and design comprehensive strategies to prevent it.
 Psychosocial stressors have thus far been understudied and underappreciated in obesity research.
 Yet, exposure to social and environmental demands (often referred to as stressors) have behavioral and physiological consequences that increase the risk of obesity.
 Dr. Adolfo Cuevas will share his work on the impact of psychosocial stress exposure on obesity risk in communities, and will outline promising strategies to create more efficacious prevention and intervention programs.

 Bio: Adolfo G. Cuevas, Ph.D., is a community psychologist and Director of the Psychosocial Determinants of Health (PSDH) Lab at Tufts University, where he, along with a multidisciplinary team of researchers, investigate the interrelationship between race/ethnicity, psychosocial stressors, and health-related outcomes within multiple social contexts (e.g., community, health system).